DanielCiccC/DanielCiccC.github.io/FINM3407/notes/behavioural_biases.md

 - Freely available, easily processed information is more compelling.

 ## Primacy Effect
-Primacy effect is the tendency to reply on information that comes first when making an assessment, whereas
+Primacy effect is the tendency to reply on information that comes first when making an assessment

 ## Conjunction Fallacy